Artcs1/Keypoints/README.md

 # Keypoints

-This is the official repository of the OMNICV-CVPR workshop named "Pose Estimation for Two-View Panoramas: a Comparative Analysis"
+This is the official repository of the OMNICV-CVPR2022 workshop named "Pose Estimation for Two-View Panoramas: a Comparative Analysis"

 Visit our paper: